CellProfiler/CellProfiler-Analyst/Properties_README.txt

 # Valid colors are: [red, green, blue, magenta, cyan, yellow, gray, none]

 image_channel_colors  =  <red>, <green>,

+# How to blend in each channel into the image.
+Use: add or subtract.
+# If left blank all channels are blended additively, this is best for
+# flourescent images.
+#
+# Subtract may be desirable when you wish to display outlines over a brightfield
+# image.
+The outline channel could be blended in with subtract so it is black
+# against the white background.

+image_channel_blend_modes = <add>, <add>,

+# Number of channels present in each image file?
+If left blank, CPA will expect
+# to find 1 channel per image.
+#
+# eg: If the image specified by the first image_channel_file field is RGB, but
+# the second image had only 1 channel you would set: channels_per_image = 3, 1
+# Doing this would require that you pass 4 values into image_channel_names,
+# image_channel_colors, and image_channel_blend_modes

+channels_per_image  = 1, 1,

 # ======== Image access info ========